craigahobbs/hobbs-family-cookbook/src/recipes/MomsCinnamonRolls.md

 Turn dough out onto a floured surface and knead until completely smooth and elastic.
 Round the dough into a large greased bowl, cover and let rise in a warm place until dough has doubled.
-Punch the dough down and let rise a second time.
+Punch the dough down and let rise a second time until doubled again.

 For the **stickey pecan topping**, in baking pan, mix together into a thick paste in pan bottom: